getsentry/sentry-docs/src/collections/_documentation/performance/discover/query-builder.md

 The top 10 tag keys and their values are shown by occurrence and dynamically update when you change any of your conditions.
 For example, if you choose a different project or date range, the facet map will automatically update based on the new results.

 You can also hover over each value to see the exact distribution for a given tag and click on them to add to your [filter conditions](#search-conditions) and see a new query result.

+## Additional Actions

+**Editing or updating queries**

+If you need to edit any of these queries, go into the query, make the desired changes and a button will appear in the top right asking you to update the query.
+Keep in mind, edits to the query conditions **will not** be automatically saved.

+To rename a saved query, click on the pencil icon by the header and enter the desired display name.
+Click "enter" or outside of the area to confirm.

+**Sharing queries**

+Share your queries as often as you want.
+You can share URLs with other users who also have access to the same organization.
+As each part of the query is built, the results update, and the URL is updated so that in-progress searches can be shared in email, chat, etc.

+**Deleting queries**

+{% capture __alert_content -%}
+Deleting a saved query is irreversible.
+{%- endcapture -%}
+{%- include components/alert.html
+    title="Warning"
+    content=__alert_content
+    level="warning"
+%}

+On the Discover Homepage, each saved query card has an ellipsis that will open a context menu.
+Delete the query from here.
+You can also delete the query within Query Results view by clicking the trash can in the upper right.